pterodactyl/documentation/community/installation-guides/daemon/centos7.md

 firewall-cmd --reload
 ```

-## Installing the daemon
+## Installing the Daemon
-Follow the regular guide to install the [daemon](/daemon/installing.md#installing-daemon-software)
+Great, now all of the dependencies and firewall rules have been dealt with.
+From here follow the [official Daemon installation documentation](/daemon/installing.md#installing-daemon-software).